List of Apple Inc. media events: WWDC 2012 (June 11–15, 2012)

-WWDC 2012 was held in Moscone Center West from June 11 to June 15.
+WWDC 2012 was held in Moscone Center West.
 The ticket price remained the same as the 2010 WWDC, selling at US$1,599.
 Apple changed the purchasing process by requiring purchases to be made using an Apple ID associated with a paid Apple developer account.
 Tickets went on sale shortly after 8:30 am Eastern Time on April 25, 2012, and were sold out within 1 hour and 43 minutes.

-The keynote highlighted the launch of Apple Maps, and also announced new models of the MacBook Air and MacBook Pro including one with Retina Display.
-Apple also showcased OS X Mountain Lion and iOS 6.
+The keynote on June 11 highlighted the launch of Apple Maps, and also announced refreshed models of the MacBook Air and MacBook Pro, and the all-new 15-inch MacBook Pro with Retina Display.
+Apple also showcased OS X Mountain Lion (released in July 2012) and iOS 6 (released in September 2012).

-This keynote was streamed live exclusively on iOS devices and OS X, through the Safari web browser on June 11, 2012.
+This keynote was streamed live exclusively on iOS and OS X devices, through the Safari web browser.

 Apple special event (September 12, 2012)

 Phil Schiller, Apple's senior vice president of worldwide marketing, took the wraps off the new iPhone for press gathered at the company's San Francisco event, calling the device "the most beautiful product we've ever made, bar none."
 The iPhone 5 is made entirely of glass and aluminum, Schiller said, adding that the "exacting level of standards" exhibited by the phone is Apple's best hardware engineering to date.

 It's the thinnest and lightest iPhone, at 7.6mm thin, and 112 grams.
 Schiller said those measurements make it the world's thinnest smartphone.
 The iPhone 5 was also volumetrically smaller than the previous model, the iPhone 4S.